michaelyoyo/YoyoDelta/README.md

 	So with that being said I've made some initial design decisions detailed below.

+		-Printer Style
+			-Delta
+				-Low Mass (higher acceleration for given rigidity) -Traditionally high speed
+				-Easy to enclose chamber (no motors/electronics needed) -Larger build volumes are common
+				-If I'm going to build a printer, I want it to be cool to watch

 		-Linear Motion
 			-Openbuilds V Slot Rail
 				-Not too expensive